neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 - stack: the contract execution result.
 If the value is String or ByteArray, it is encoded by Base64.

+- tx: It defaults to null and returns the constructed transaction (i.e. the hexadecimal string of the contract invocation transaction) when the proper signature is passed to the wallet.
+The transaction can be sent to the blockchain with [sendrawtransaction](sendrawtransaction.md).

 > [!Note]
 >
-> After entering the `invokefunction` command,  the node invokes the `main` method of the contract rather than directly invokes the `operation` method, and pass `operation` and `params` as arguments.
-If `operation` and `params` are not processed in the `main` method, the expected result cannot be returned.
+> The `invokefunction` command invokes the `operation` method and pass  `params` as arguments.
+If `operation` is not found in the contract abi file, the expected result cannot be returned.